Morning Musume: 2011: Revival and 9th and 10th Generation debuts

 The three audition winners, Riho Sayashi, Kanon Suzuki and Erina Ikuta, were announced on stage by Tsunku at the Hello!
 Project 2011 Winter: Kangei Shinsen Matsuri concert on January 2, 2011.
 He then announced that Mizuki Fukumura, a Hello!
 Pro Egg, would also be joining Morning Musume.

 On January 9, also at the Winter concert, it was announced that leader Ai Takahashi would be leaving Morning Musume and Hello!
 Project at the group's Autumn 2011 concert.
 The decision came after Tsunku suggested that Takahashi should consider leaving soon.
-After Takahashi's departure, Risa Niigaki took over her role as leader but for the first time, there was no subleader.
-Takahashi continued her musical and theatre careers after leaving.
+After Takahashi's departure, Risa Niigaki took over her role as leader without a subleader.

 On February 3, 2011, Morning Musume's 45th single, "Maji Desu ka Ska!", was announced.
 The single was set to be released on March 23, 2011; however, due to the earthquake and tsunami in Japan, the single was postponed until April 6.
 The new single reached number 5 on the Oricon weekly charts.

 Morning Musume 46th single, "Only You", was released on June 15, 2011.
 There were five versions to the single: Regular, Limited A, Limited B, Limited C, and Limited D. The single reached number 4 on the Oricon Weekly charts.

 On April 13, Morning Musume launched a weekly 1-hour Ustream show called UstreaMusume.
 On their official website, there is an e-mail provided, so fans can submit questions, messages and requests.